-Board renewal
+Board Renewal

-Board renewal continued to be a key focus for us in 2019.
-Although no new Directors were appointed in 2019 (after 3 new Directors were appointed between November 2017 to September 2018), the Nominating Committee (NC) continued its search for potential candidates who could be lined up for appointment as Directors of DBS Group Holdings Ltd (DBSH) and DBS Bank Ltd (DBS Bank) over the next few years.
+Board renewal is a key focus for us.
+In 2020, the NC continued the search for potential candidates who could be lined up for appointment as Directors of DBSH and DBS Bank over the next few years.
 New Directors will be introduced gradually so that the Board and Board committees have a smooth transition period.

 Diversity is one of the key considerations in the board renewal process to ensure that the Board is appropriately balanced to support the long-term success of DBS.
-Other key considerations include (i) whether the skillsets of the candidates would replace skillsets of long-serving Directors, and/or would supplement the collective skillsets of the Directors and bring different perspectives to the Board; (ii) whether the candidate would fit in with our Board's culture and diversity; (iii) the independence status of the candidate;
+Other key considerations include (i) whether the skillsets of the candidates would replace skillsets of long-serving Directors, and/or would supplement the collective skillsets of the Directors and bring different perspectives to the Board; (ii) whether the candidate would fit in with our Board's culture and diversity; (iii) the independence status of the candidate; and (iv) whether the candidate would be able to commit sufficient time to fulfil the duties of a Director.
+A skills matrix is used to assess if the skills and experience of a candidate complement those of the existing Board members.
+Potential candidates are informed of the level of contribution and commitment expected of a DBS Director.